rjspencer/docs/theming.md

 	This option is only useful if you are using multiple modules with both `limit`s and `offset`s.
 You need to explicitiy set how many items are on the current page, or pagination will return unexpected results

 userid
-:    the user to limit the photos to *Note: if `fancontent` is enabled, this must be a fan of the account, and if `accountcontent` is enabled, this must be an admin of the account
+:    the user to limit the photos to *Note: if `fancontent` is enabled, this must be a fan of the account and / or if `accountcontent` is enabled, this must be an admin of the account*

     defaults to empty (i.e. all fans and / or all admins)